 Children should be at school every day and on time.
 Children who do not miss any learning opportunities make better progress and have higher attainment than those with low attendance and/or regular lateness.
-We reward children with 100% attendance at the end of each year and recognise any class which has 100% attendance for a whole week.

-For safeguarding reasons children arriving late at school or leaving school for medical appointments during the day must be signed in/out of school.
+For safeguarding reasons, children arriving late at school or leaving school for medical appointments during the day must be signed in/out of school.

 If your child has suffered a stomach upset or vomiting, please keep them at home until they have been clear for 48 hours, to avoid the risk of infection being spread around the school.

 In the case of an infectious disease this usually means your child will not return to school until any course of antibiotics is finished or your child is really fit for a full day at school.
 If the doctor advises that your child can attend school, medication should be given before and after school.
-School staff are not permitted to administer medicine.

 If a child is dependent upon medication on a regular long-term basis such as inhalers or Epipens, these will be kept in a secure place within school and administered as necessary.
 Please inform school if your child requires any long term medication (including inhalers) as a care plan/consent form must be completed.